 - The job can be extremely rewarding and satisfying.
 Enjoyment and success are often dependent on the dynamics of your relationship with the politician.

-- It is very important to be committed to the policies of the employing member's party and membership is often necessary.
+- It's very important to be committed to the policies of the employing member's party and membership is often necessary.

 - Travel within the working day is not common, but it will be necessary to spend time away from home for party conferences.
 Overseas travel is more likely if you work for an MEP.